genotoul-bioinfo/Binette/docs/installation.md

 ```

-## Installing from Source Code within a conda environnement
+### From the source code within a conda environnement

 A straightforward method to install Binette from the source code is by utilizing a conda environment that includes all the necessary dependencies.